grssnbchr/categorical-spatial-interpolation/analysis/index.md

 One last thing: You might have noticed that only 7 different dialects remain.
 Depending on the number of K, some dialects can be "overruled" by others.
-So if I'd set K to a very high number like 20'000, probably the globally most dominant dialect "quatschen" would remain.
+So if I'd set K to a very high number like 20'000, probably only the globally most dominant dialect "quatschen" would remain.

-Another try with higher "k" {#another-try-with-higher-k}
+Another try with higher "K" {#another-try-with-higher-k}
 ---------------------------

 Just to show you the effects of a higher K, here's the same thing as